nikitsky/apex_dev_tools/README.md

 - Control + Command + c (⌃ + ⌘ + c) copies current file path relatively to the project root.
 Just put @ on the beginning and use in sqlcl to execute

 ### useful sqlcl commands
+(description to be added)
-log
+- log
-ld
+- ld
-col
+- col
-invalid
+- invalid
-script apxexp
+- script apxexp
-script apximp
+- script apximp
-script kill
+- script kill
-script logr
+- script logr
-script sqlprompt
+- script sqlprompt
-script transpose
+- script transpose